 You’ve had the ah-ha moment—that wake-up-in-the-middle-of-the-night-and-write-it-down idea for a new product, process or service.
 Now what?
-HTR can help you take that idea and start it down the path toward commercialization.
+HTR helps you take that idea and start it down the path toward commercialization.

 The Pre-Seed Workshop is an annual 2½-day “build-a-company” event that rallies community talent and resources to investigate and transform technologies with commercial potential developed primarily at universities, corporations and major research centers into pre-seed-stage companies.

 This highly interactive workshop provides inventors, entrepreneurs and technology professionals with resources for quickly assessing their specific market opportunities and identifying the next steps to be taken in creating a start-up business.
 Not a lecture series but a hands-on workshop, the Pre-Seed Workshop is limited to a maximum of 10 teams.